Bantee-Golf/oxygen-laravel/README.md

 #### I got an error while installing, what do to?

 Probably it's a conflict with an previously partially completed setup.
-If this happens, rollback everything to the commit [during installation](wiki/INSTALLATION.md), and try the steps from there again.
+If this happens, rollback everything to the commit [during installation](INSTALLATION.md), and try the steps from there again.

-For more information, please read the [Troubleshooting Guide](wiki/TROUBLESHOOTING.md).

 ```
 // use this command to hard reset all files and remove any new files - NEVER DO THIS ON A LIVE SERVER!